Real Estate Agents Insurance Online :: News

 Insurance News

-Australia's general insurance industry has reported a return on equity (ROE) of 19% for the 2025 financial year, marking the highest in a decade.
-This impressive performance is attributed to a combination of factors, including benign weather conditions, strong investment gains, and the continued flow-through of premium increases. - read more
+Australia's general insurance industry has reported a remarkable financial performance for the 2025 financial year (FY25), achieving a return on equity (ROE) of 19%, the highest in a decade.
+This significant milestone reflects a combination of favourable conditions and strategic premium adjustments within the sector. - read more

 Real Estate Agents Insurance Articles